 4) Knowingly possessing stolen property;

 5) Creating a condition that endangers or threatens destruction of the property of the University or of any of the members of the University community.

 1) Underage drinking;

 5) Breach of the University Alcohol Policy.

-d) Offences involving drugs include:
+d) Offences involving drugs, which include:

 1) Possessing illegal drugs or drug paraphernalia, whether it be for personal use or intent to traffic;